 The benefits of RCM are significant and have been demonstrated many times over.
 Yet in industry, RCM is notorious for being resource-intensive and hard to get results from.

 That’s why you don’t need to apply RCM to everything.
-You can simply apply the foundational principles of RCM in your PM program with a lot less effort by applying the following 9 principles:
+You can simply apply the foundational principles of RCM in your PM program with a lot less effort by applying the following 9 principles of modern preventive maintenance:

 Principle #1: Accept failures